aniederl/hanzi-sheet/README.markdown

 To use this practice sheet you can provide your own [Anki][4] export file and point to it by exchanging the file name used in the bottom of the TeX document.
+The file has to contain only one character per line.

-An export example is included in this repository in the file *zhongwen.txt*.
+An export example is included in this repository in the file *hanzi.txt*.

 Compile the document using this commandline:
 ```